-Thank you for the important work that you do in serving the libraries in Utah.
-Your work is vital to a civic society and is critical to the success of your library.
-You represent the people in your community and I appreciate the many ways that you serve them.
+Thank you for serving the libraries in Utah.
+Your work is vital to a civic society and critical to the success of your library.

-The purpose of this manual is to guide you and to help make your experience as a member of the Library Board of Trustees a meaningful one, both for you and for your library constituents.
-It is important that you understand your role.
-Your library board position means being an advocate for your library, participating actively in the planning process, and working cooperatively with your library administration and government officials in developing policies that serve your community.
-You will be supporting and encouraging your library director in his/her efforts to sustain and improve the library.
+The purpose of this manual is to make your experience as a member of the library board of trustees a meaningful one.
+Your library board position means being an advocate for your library, participating actively in the planning process, and working cooperatively with your library administration and government officials in developing policies.
+You will be supporting and encouraging your library director in their efforts to sustain and improve the library.

 Be prepared to attend board meetings and contribute positively to group deliberations.
-You are in a unique and wonderful position to make a meaningful difference in the community in which you live.
-Please know that we support you in all that you are undertaking.
-You will want to become involved on the local level, and many board of trustee members also become involved on State and National levels as well.
+You are in a unique and wonderful position to make a meaningful difference in your community.
+If you wish to have a bigger impact, you could also become involved in state and national levels.

-Consultants at the State Library are here to help you and your library administration.
+Consultants at the Utah State Library are here to help you and your library administration.
 We invite you to attend training opportunities in all areas of library service, including training specifically developed for board members.
-Our consultants, our training, and this manual will help you become knowledgeable about funding opportunities, library "best practices," and how to be a better board member.
+Our consultants, our training, and this manual will help you become knowledgeable about funding opportunities, library best practices, and how to be a better board member.